s2nmt/GIT_Series/01_merge/README.md

-# Lesson 1: How to merge a project between the main branch and other branch
+# Lesson 1: How to use the merge command.

 1. Create new branch